-Scenario 4 - Let’s play the contractor game.
+Scenario 4: Start to play the contractor game.

 In anticipation of headcount cutting, we can cleverly hire contractors and use them like elastic resources.
 When it’s headcount cutting time, we can claim they are really like employees and effortlessly cut them to justify both headcount and cost cutting.

 Risk Impact: If your human asset management strategy resorts to contractors as your safety net, are you really managing your human assets strategically and for organizational sustainability, or are you just really engaging in short-term ‘plug and play’?
 What is the real cost to the organization, when your contractors walk out the door – with no loyalty at all?